rjp5th/SWTPCSequencer/README.md

-# Test Sequencer for SWTPC 6809
+# Basic Sequencer for SWTPC 6809

 ## Features
 * Recording on four different channels